James Bond Style: Reviewing the Rogue Territory Supply Jacket

 The design is very minimalist: just two hand warmer pockets, a very slim welt pocket on the left chest that’s only good for a phone or a wallet (but even those bulge noticeable), and there’s a little interior pocket on the right chest that’s about the same size.

-The jacket is unlined.
-If that disappoints you, Rogue Territory sells a version that’s lined with Japanese wool for an extra hundred bucks.
+Again, the jacket is unlined, so we suggest wearing a long sleeved shirt underneath unless it’s fairly chilly, in which case you won’t feel the stuffiness too much.
+Rogue Territory sells a version that’s lined with Japanese wool for an extra hundred bucks.

-Then there’s what I consider the biggest potential problem with this jacket: the extra button hole.
+Then there’s what I consider another potential problem with this jacket: the extra button hole.

-Apparently, this hole is a callback to when men wore pocket watches; the watch chain would run through here.
+Apparently, this hole is a callback to when men wore pocket watches.
+The watch chain would run through here, and it’s become a signature of the Rogue Territory brand, adorning most of their jackets.

 Most people will see it as an orphaned buttonhole, though, and you’ll regularly get comments from people who think there’s something wrong with your jacket.
-They even (kind of sloppily) covered it up when James McAvoy wore a grey Supply jacket in Split.
+It’s so dopey that they even decided to cover it up when James McAvoy wore a grey Supply jacket in Split.

 Rogue Territory Supply Jacket Sizing